aiqc/AIQC/docs/community.rst

 * The `Global Alliance for Genomics & Health (GA4GH)] <https://www.ga4gh.org/>`__ eventually had to organize for legal protection.

-* Many biotech businesses offer either free or reduced pricing for students and academics.
+* Many biotech businesses offer either free or reduced pricing for students and academics as a healthy compromise.

 * It's analogous to the *freemium* days of web 2.0 and apps.
 95% of people get access to the free service and 5% of users pay for the premium option because it solves their specific problems.